TUI fly Deutschland: Formation

 The airline was formed in 2007 by the merger of Hapag-Lloyd Flug and Hapag-Lloyd Express as a branch of TUI Travel.
-The airline codes of its predecessor are still in use, and the callsign YELLOWCAB was used until it was changed to TUIJET on 24 September 2010.
+At that time, when the airline began operation after merger, the first aircraft was already repainted into the airline's new name and livery only months before the current airline took its first flight.
+When the airline began operations, the airline codes from its predecessors are still in use, and the two callsigns YELLOWCAB and HAPAG LLOYD both incorporated from their predecessors was used until it was changed to TUIJET on 24 September 2010 following the merger.

 In the second quarter of 2007, the load factor was at about 79%, compared to about 92% the year before.
 The company closed its Leipzig/Halle and Bremen bases.
 On 29 January 2008, plans were announced to merge TUIfly with Eurowings and Germanwings (Lufthansa low-cost subsidiaries) to form a joint and independent holding company, but the talks were ultimately unsuccessful.

 TUI Travel confirmed on 27 March 2009 that it had signed a strategic partnership with Air Berlin that would see TUI Travel take a 20% stake in Air Berlin, and Air Berlin 20% in TUI fly Germany.
 Due to regulatory concerns, this was changed to 9.9%.
 Air Berlin was also to wet-lease 17 aircraft from TUI fly and take over all of TUI fly Germany's city connections.
 TUI was to focus on serving the charter market with 21 aircraft.
 From 25 October 2009 onwards, all German domestic flights previously operated by TUI fly Germany were operated by Air Berlin, as well as all flights to Austria, Italy and Croatia.
 Most of these flights were still operated by TUI fly Germany aircraft, but were marketed by Air Berlin.